 Chocolate Coca-Cola Cake a classic Southern favorite made with a very popular soda.
 Moist, rich chocolate, perfectly textured, and easy to prepare, it’s sure to become a family favorite!

 We decided to eat at Cracker Barrel for Easter; I guess no one in the family wanted to cook.
 I was more than happy for someone else to cook and clean for once.
 I always order the pancakes at Cracker Barrel regardless of what time of day it is.
 And I never have room for dessert.
 Ryder didn’t have room either, but he kept looking at the sign for this Chocolate Coca-Cola Cake that sat on the table.
 About half-way through the meal probably when he realized he, too, would not have room for dessert.
-He asked me if we could make a Chocolate Coca-Cola Cake.
+He asked me if we could make this chocolate cake for him.

 This Chocolate Coca-Cola Cake is gooey and chocolaty.
 It’s similar to a brownie except with frosting.

 The frosting is velvety smooth, sweet, and has a light chocolate flavor.

 Lincoln typically doesn’t eat the cake part of cakes.
 He usually only eats only the icing.
 He ate two pieces and exclaimed, “This cake is ah-MAZING!!”

 Gooey, decadent, and addicting, chocolate cake made with cola drink and smothered in a chocolate cola frosting.
 Just 10 minutes of prep for this Chocolate Coca-Cola Cake that’s glazed in a fudgy Coca-Cola frosting!

 - 1/4 cup cocoa